uwetom/media-production-worksheets/wk17-unity-ar-introduction/index.md

 In the ship folder you can find two boats and 2 images.
 Add both images to your image reference library and add to your script to a different boat for each image.

 <details>
-<summary>Hint</summary>
+<summary>Solution</summary>

-- Add the second image to your image library and give it a different name
+1. Add the second image to your image library and give it a different name.
+2. In your script add another public gameObject variable to hold  a different prefab.
-- In your script, you can check which marker has been found using the following code:
+3. In your script, you can access the name of image, use this in an if statement to check if the name matches an image in your library.
 	+ ```newImage.referenceImage.name```
-- Put this in an if statement to check if the name on the image matches the name of the image in your library.
+3. If it matches, instantiate the correct prefab.
 </details>